Pull up a list of all Epcot attraction and World Showcase Pavilion reviews here.

-Morocco is the only state-sponsored World Showcase Pavilion and the country played an integral part in the design and construction of the buildings, gardens, and Bab Boujeloud arch.
+Morocco is the only state-sponsored World Showcase Pavilion and the country played an integral role in the design and construction of the buildings, gardens, and Bab Boujeloud arch.

 The King of Morocco actually sent his personal craftsmen to construct and lay tile in much of the Pavilion, making this one of the most authentic areas in Epcot.

-Because of the religious significance of many of Morocco’s buildings, lights are not shined on the Pavilion during Illuminations.
+Because of the religious significance of many of Morocco’s buildings, lights are not shined on the Pavilion during the nighttime spectacular.

 Attraction Info: Morocco does not feature a ride or a film, but there are a great number of cultural exhibits to peruse around the Pavilion.
 For example, The Fez House is a replica of a typical Moroccan home, with beautiful tile work and authentic artifacts.

-Tangierine Café is one of the best values on the Disney Dining Plan and serves tasty, authentic Moroccan fare.
-Out of pocket, it still presents a fantastic value with fresh, flavorful dishes that are large enough to share.
+Serving tasty Moroccan fare, Tangierine Café is one of the best values on the Disney Dining Plan.
+Out of pocket, it still presents a fantastic value with fresh, flavorful dishes that are typically large enough to share.

-Restaurant Marrakesh offers freshly prepared Moroccan cuisine and entertainment including a belly dancer and live band.
+Restaurant Marrakesh offers freshly prepared Moroccan cuisine that’s heavy on couscous, beef, and lamb.

 Because the restaurant is kind of hidden in a windowless building in the back of the Pavilion, it’s almost always easy to walk up and get a table with a short wait, even without a reservation.

-Spice Road Table, offering picturesque views of World Showcase Lagoon inside and out, is Epcot’s newest sit-down restaurant.
+Spice Road Table, offering picturesque views of World Showcase Lagoon, is the Morocco Pavilion’s newest restaurant.

-The options are similar to what you’ll find at the Mexico Pavilion and include a margarita-type drink as well as a pina colada and daiquiri.
-They are more sugary than alcoholic, for the most part, with the alcohol typically poured on the bottom of the drink and then the non-alcoholic slushie is layered on top.
-Mediterranean beers like Aris, Almaza, and Casa are also available.
+The alcoholic options are actually similar to what you’ll find at the Mexico Pavilion.
+Cocktails include a margarita-type drink as well as a pina colada and daiquiri.
+They are more sugary than alcoholic with a cast member the typically pouring the alcohol first and then laying the non-alcoholic slush on top.
+Casa beer is also a Moroccan mainstay.

 Inside Tangierine Cafe on the far left, you’ll find a pastry bar that serves drinks like mimosas and sangria, in addition to liqueurs.

-Aladdin and Jasmine greet guests inside the Pavilion.
+Jasmine meets guests inside the Pavilion.
+Aladdin sometimes accompanies her.